-After closure, the Site may potentially continue to receive commercial waste as a transfer station; however, the Site will likely need to be expanded to accommodate the additional bins and stockpile areas needed for a commercial waste transfer station.
-The northwest corner of the site could be transitioned into a transfer station, while the rest of the Site would be restricted to passive use, such as wildlife habitat area, community trails, or green space.
-The SCRD may also consider building a transfer station closer to Sechelt and limit use of the Site to passive use.
+After closure, the Site may potentially continue to receive commercial waste as a transfer station.
+Portions of the Site not being used as part of the waste transfer operations would be restricted to passive use, such as wildlife habitat area, community trails, or green space.